Vladimir Katriuk: Double defection

 Katriuk claimed in Federal Court that in August 1944 he defected with the entire battalion and joined the French Resistance to fight the Nazis.
 Later that year he was transferred to the French Foreign Legion, as a private, and was one of twenty to twenty-five volunteers who were dispatched by their French commanders to go to the front to fight the German army.
 Katriuk was placed in charge of a machine gun and, during the course of his service, was severely injured.

 He spent two and a half months in an American hospital in France.
 Katriuk claimed to have fought later at the Italian front near Monaco until the end of World War II.
 He remained in the Foreign Legion to avoid repatriation, but soon learned that his unit would be sent to fight in Indochina, to which his commanding officer, whom he had a poor relationship with, said that Katriuk would be unlikely to survive.
 Katriuk deserted while on leave in July 1945, obtained false identity papers with a new birthday, under the name of his brother-in-law, and got a job in a butcher shop in Paris.

-Immigration to Canada
+Later life

 In 1951, Katriuk immigrated to Canada from France.
 In 1959, he became a beekeeper in Ormstown, Quebec, where he owned a beekeeping farm and lived in a small house on the property with his wife Maria.